KDCube is built around apps

 }

-Or a trusted bundle/catalog tool can host files itself with bundle_tool_context.host_files(...) and return the already-hosted rows.
+Or a trusted app/catalog tool can host files itself with bundle_tool_context.host_files(...) and return the already-hosted rows.
 Both paths create normal hosted file metadata and emit chat.files to connected clients.
 Generated executor code should call a catalog tool through agent_io_tools.tool_call(...) when it needs hosted files; host_files(...) is for trusted tool code.

 host_files(...) works only after the SDK has prepared the tool runtime: active ToolSubsystem, hosting service, tenant, project, user id, conversation id, turn id, conversation storage, and output directory.
 Normal React workflows prepare this through BaseWorkflow.build_react(...); isolated execution prepares it through bootstrap_bind_all(...).
 If that context is missing, the helper raises a runtime error instead of creating an unscoped artifact.